A weak dollar 'good' for the U.S.? It's complicated

 Prior to Mnuchin’s comment in Davos, the dollar had fallen on speculation about overseas central banks moving away from the extraordinary measures they adopted to combat the global credit crisis in 2008 and the global recession that followed.

-Futures markets signaled speculators last week built the most bearish positioning against the dollar since mid-October.
+Futures markets signalled speculators last week built the most bearish positioning against the dollar since mid-October.

 Analysts in a Reuters poll published on Jan.
 5 anticipated a tough 2018 for the dollar coming off its worst annual performance in 14 years when it lost 10 percent.

-On Tuesday, the Bank of Japan signaled it would stick with its easy policy stance as inflation remains below its 2-percent goal.
+On Tuesday, the Bank of Japan signalled it would stick with its easy policy stance as inflation remains below its 2-percent goal.

 The euro’s year-long rise, some analysts say, would offer ECB officials a reason not to change its course.